hpcugent/vsc_user_docs_mkdocs_inuits/docs/intro-HPC/ch_best_practices.md

 ## General Best Practices { #sec:general-best-practices}

-1. Before starting you should always check:
+1. Before starting, you should always check:

     -   Are there any errors in the script?